GridTools/concepts/Team-Guidelines.md

 - Smaller PRs are easier to review, increasing code quality.
 Reviews on large PRs tend to focus on details as the overall design is lost in the size.
 The possiblity to [learn from the review](#review-is-a-platform-for-learning-and-knowledge-transfer) is reduced as patterns are harder to understand.
 - Small PRs encourage [faster review](#Review-in-a-timely-manner).

+Reviewer and reviewee should decide together if it makes sense to split a large PR into smaller self-contained units.

 ### PRs are squash merged

 PRs are squash merged.
 Take the PR description as commit message of the squashed commit.
 This requires a complete, concise description of the changes in the description of the PR.
 Add the description when the PR is opened, it is valuable input for the reviewer.